WebFiori/docs/introduction.md

 * Web APIs (or services) (backend).
 * A way to create web pages and modify the look and feel easily (frontend).

-WebFiori framework fullfil the 3 by providing an optional-to-use generic database layer, a library for creating web services which is fully integrated with the framework and theming for creating unified frontend.
+WebFiori framework fulfill the 3 by providing an optional-to-use generic database layer, a library for creating web services which is fully integrated with the framework and theming for creating unified frontend.
 In addition to the given 3, a developer might need to send email notifications or run a background process to perform specific action.
 All of that is possible.

 ## Features
 The framework comes with many features that can help in the process of building web applications.
 The main features of the framework are: